Books

 |

 The Pullet Surprise: A Year on an Urban Farm Raincoast Books, 1997, 132 pages, 6 1/2" x 10 1/2", text and watercolours ISBN 1-55192-109-X (cloth) Winner of Alcuin Prize for Canadian book design, 1998.
 Designed by Dean Allen.
-Out of print, although there may still be copies in some bookstores; available through www.abebooks.com.
+Finalist for the Roderick Haig-Brown Prize, 1998 Out of print; available used through www.abebooks.com.
 "What distinguishes this book is its playfulness.
 It reads like something from an old Harrowsmith magazine - informed, colourful, whimsical and wise." - Globe & Mail.
 "I consider this slim volume must reading for every person who lives on a farm, who has ever lived on a farm, who wants to live on a farm or has any connection in any way with agriculture." - Verna Thompson, Western Producer.

 |